About this Update:

 6. Why does Coca-Cola fund health and medical organizations?
 Will you stop funding these organizations going forward?

-In early 2016, we began to implement a new set of guiding principles that define how our Company will provide financial support of well-being scientific research and partnerships.
+In early 2016, we began to implement a new set of guiding principles that better define how our Company will provide financial support of well-being scientific research and third-party engagement.
 Please click here for more information.

 No. Funding is provided on an unconditional basis to support the mission and goals of the organization.